 Stacey Steers is known internationally for her process-driven, labor-intensive animated films composed of thousands of handmade works on paper.
 Her more recent work also includes collaborative installations that join invented, three-dimensional production elements with film loops.
 Her films have screened at Sundance Film Festival, Telluride Film Festival, International Film Festival Rotterdam, Locarno International Film Festival, Museum of Modern Art in New York, Lincoln Center in New York, and the National Gallery of Art in Washington, DC among dozens of other venues, and she has won numerous prizes.
 Steers is the recipient of major grants and fellowships from the Guggenheim Foundation, Creative Capital, and the American Film Institute.
 She is a member of the Academy of Motion Picture Arts and Sciences.

-Artist Kim Dickey, a Professor at the University of Colorado Boulder for the past twenty years, has had solo exhibitions in New York, Los Angeles, Kansas City, Santa Fe, and Denver.
-She has participated in invitational shows in Australia, Denmark, France, Germany, Japan, Korea, Sweden, Taiwan, and the United Kingdom.
-U.S. galleries that have shown her work include Garth Clark, Jack Tilton, Pierogi, Thomas Healy, Sherry Leedy, Peters Project, Rule Gallery, and White Columns, among others.
+Artist Kim Dickey, a Professor at the University of Colorado Boulder for the past twenty years, has had solo shows in New York, Los Angeles, Kansas City, and Denver, and has participated in dozens of national and international invitationals.
+US galleries that have featured Dickey’s work include Garth Clark, Jack Tilton, Pierogi, Thomas Healy, Sherry Leedy, Peters Project, Rule Gallery, and White Columns.
 She is currently represented by Robischon Gallery in Denver.

-Dickey has curated and juried dozens of exhibitions in the U.S. and abroad.
-A devotee of animation and independent film, she is honored to collaborate with BMoCA to present the accomplished works of Stacey Steers to the Boulder community.
+A devotee of animation and independent film, Dickey is honored to be collaborating with BMoCA to present the accomplished works of Stacey Steers to the Boulder arts community.

 Thank you to our generous sponsors:

-Stephanie & R. Alan Rudy, City of Boulder, Boulder Arts Commission, Scientific & Cultural Facilities District, Colorado Creative Industries, and National Endowment for the Arts.
+Nicky Wolman & David Fulker, Sue Schweppe, Bob Morehouse & Noel Maye, Stephanie & R. Alan Rudy, University of Colorado, Boulder – Department of Cinema Studies & Moving Image Arts, City of Boulder, Boulder Arts Commission, Scientific & Cultural Facilities District, Colorado Creative Industries, and National Endowment for the Arts.